Has your potty-trained child started to have poop accidents again? Learn what to do when your 4 year old poops in pants and doesn’t care.

 Keep in mind to praise progress, and not only what you define as “success.”
 Don’t just praise him for the times he poops in the toilet instead of his undies (because, at this point, those times might be few and far between).

 Instead, praise him for being willing to sit on the toilet, or for telling you he had poop (yup, even in his undies).
 Thank him for helping you clean his soiled undies, or for eating healthy fruits and vegetables.
-The more you praise him for these steps, the more encouraged he’ll be to keep going.
+The more you praise him for these steps, the more encouraged he can be to keep going.

 Sit him on the toilet at predictable times of the day, and for a regular length of time.
 And finally, offer positive reinforcement every step of the way—he’s more likely to change through praise than punishment.